-The Organization holds funds for several small organizations and grant programs as well as administers funds for the PA Youth Leadership Network.
+At times, the Organization has held funds for several small organizations and grant programs.
+As a service to these small unrelated groups, the Organization deposits and releases funds as needed.
 The funds held do not belong to the Organization and are therefore reported as a liability of the Organization.